Halloween or Holy Wins? What the heck?

 Halloween in France

-The opening of Disneyland in 1992 also had a huge influence in spreading Halloween across France and continental Europe with their special Halloween theme events.
+The opening of Disneyland in 1992 also had a huge influence on spreading Halloween across France and continental Europe through its special Halloween theme events.

 Halloween or Holy Wins?